tedmartn/tedmartn/README.md

 - 👋 Hi, I’m @tedmartn
-- 👀 I’m interested in Cloud Technologies, specifically Microsoft Azure.
-- 🌱 I’m currently learning Microsoft Azure specifically on the Dev side more than OPs.
+- 👀 I am currently a Cloud Architect I come from a background leveraging Microsoft technologies to solve problems on the infrastructure side of the house.
+As with that Microsoft Azure is my primary focus.
+My current direction of focus is that of using Terraform + Azure Devops to have entire pipeline of my infrastructure.
 - 📫 You can reach me via Teams or Outlook theodorejmartin@outlook.com

 <!---
 tedmartn/tedmartn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.